clauswilke/PeptideBuilder/README.txt

 To test whether your installation works properly, run the script 'unitTests.py' and compare the resulting output to the files in 'unitTests.expected'.
-On unix, the shell script 'runUnitTests.sh' will do that for you.
+On a unix machine unix, the shell script 'runUnitTests.sh' will do that for you.
 If the shell script doesn't find any differences (prints out only empty lines) then everything is working correctly.

 The script 'evaluation.py' reproduces the results presented in Table 1 of the PeptideBuilder manuscript.